 The Board of Directors of Candy’s Place has carefully chosen to address the physical, emotional, and social needs for those diagnosed with cancer to enhance their medical treatment.
 Although medical advances have been made towards the dedication and treatment of cancer, little emphasis has been placed on the recovery and re-healing of cancer’s physical and emotional aspects, and most importantly, the quality of life issues before, during, and after cancer treatment.

 Candy’s Place heavily relies on good friends like you in our community who support us financially because of a strong belief in the work Candy’s Place is doing.
 We also apply for community, county, state and private grants.
 Most of our funding comes from individual and corporate donations, and from the several annual fundraising events that we hold throughout the year such as our annual walk.
 We also appreciate being considered in your estate planning.

 Our center has a welcoming, supportive, and relaxing atmosphere.
 Anyone can feel free to visit, get a feel for what we are about, and find the answers they seek.
 New clients and their loved ones will make life-long friendships with the staff and volunteers at Candy’s Place as well as with fellow cancer clients.
 Our services are FREE to anyone 18 years or older, man or woman, with any cancer diagnosis.
 Up to 3 caregivers are FREE as well.
+We have also recently added parents & caregivers of children with cancer to be eligible for our services.
 They find hope here.
 After all, that’s what Candy wanted.